MtADATA3101/Course_Documents_2025/cewil_glossary.md

 - Peer review

 - Canadiana (not quite sure what it fits under so put it down here).
 Canadiana is essentially a massive repository containing heritage content about Canada that has been digitized.
 Thanks to Canadiana, it is made available free of charge and online to anybody who wants to use it. https://www.crkn-rcdr.ca/en/canadiana was used as a basis for information, and I also browsed the Canadiana website a bit as well.

+- Metadata: "Metadata is defined as a structured and descriptive information about data, offering context such as source, type, and relationships to other datasets." https://atlan.com/what-is-metadata/ metadata gives us more information and context that can help us understand our data better or draw different conclusions of what is happening if we did not have the extra information